skystar-p/hako/README.md

 * Asynchronous upload, encryption, download, and decryption on your browser.

 ## Why?
 Sharing file safely between two devices is quite annoying.
-Hardware mediums(like USB flash memory) can be useful, but sharing file between mobile devices or different operating systemss are frustrating.
+Hardware mediums(like USB flash memory) can be useful, but sharing file between mobile devices or different operating systems are frustrating.
 You can go with third-party file hosting server or E-mail, but those are not safe and not good for your privacy.
 Hako is web application, which gives you great compatibility among various devices and operating systems.
 Also, Hako uses client-side encryption, so no one can see your original file, even the Hako server.